michaelchi08/prototype/docs/optimization/newtons_method.md

 converges quadratically for $\gamma = 1$.

 For large optimization problems, computing and inverting the Hessian may be challenging.
-Moreover, since this problem is often not parallelizable, some second order methods do not profit from GPU acceleration.
+Moreover, since this problem is often not parallelize able, some second order methods do not profit from GPU acceleration.
 In such cases, one can aim to iteratively solve the extrememality condition.